MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 	Raw HitCnt: 1  On Reference: 1-byte-write-heap-buffer-overflow
 ```

-The default Address Sanitizer runtime behavior terminates your application after reporting the first error encountered while running your program.
-It does not allow the "bad" machine instruction to execute.
+The default Address Sanitizer runtime behavior terminates the app after reporting the first error it finds.
+It doesn't allow the "bad" machine instruction to execute.
 The new Address Sanitizer runtime diagnoses and reports errors, but then executes subsequent instructions.
 COE tries to automatically return control back to the application after reporting each memory safety error.
-There are times when it can't, such as when there is a memory access violation (AV) or a failed memory allocation.
-COE doesn't continue after access violations that aren't caught by the program's structured exception handling.
+There are situations when it can't, such as when there's a memory access violation (AV) or a failed memory allocation.
+COE doesn't continue after access violations that the program's structured exception handling doesn't catch.
 If COE can't return execution to the app, a `CONTINUE CANCELLED - Deadly Signal.
 Shutting down.` message is output.

 ### Set an environment variable to output to stdout